mobidic/MPA/README.md

 - Missense prediction : dbNSFP [8]

 > Note : Short tutorial to annotate your VCF with Annovar (cf. [Quick guide for Annovar](#quick-guide-for-annovar)).

+> Update April 2019: spliceAI annotations now replace spidex.
+Waiting for spliceAI to be included in ANNOVAR, Files for this dataset in the proper format are available upon request (hg19 or hg38).

 > Multi-allelic variants in vcf should be splitted to biallelic variants with bcftools norm.